-4.2 Assumptions and Limitations
+5.2 Assumptions and Limitations

 The BCSD approach used in generating this downscaled dataset inherently assumes that the relative spatial patterns observed from 1960 through 2014 will remain constant under future climate change.
 Other than the higher spatial resolution and bias correction, this dataset does not add information beyond what is contained in the original CMIP6 scenarios, and preserves the frequency of periods of anomalously high and low values (i.e., extreme events) within each individual scenario.
+Due to the lack of validation of the GMFD over oceans, GDDP values over smaller island areas might not be realistic.

-4.3 Trend Adjustment to Individual Models
+5.3 Trend Adjustment to Individual Models

-As described in Section 2.1, the BCSD algorithm does not adjust the slope of the trends in the GCM projections.
+As described in Section 3.2, the BCSD algorithm does not adjust the slope of the trends in the GCM projections.
 In the case of temperature, for instance, if the GCM predicts a mean temperature increase of 2°C between 2015 and 2100, the same temperature change (i.e., a trend of 2°C over 86 years) will be observed in the downscaled temperature field.
 However, the BCSD algorithm does adjust the offset of the climate trends by shifting the retrospectively simulated climate variables (1960 through 2014) to match the GMFD data.
 In the previous example, if the simulated mean temperature from the GCM over the period 1996-2005 is 14°C, while the observed mean temperature is 15°C, the BCSD algorithm will correct the "bias" by shifting the GCM retrospective and prospective projections upward by 1°C. The adjusted mean temperature projected for the end of the 21st century will then be raised from 16°C to 17°C, though its relative change over the period 2015-2100 is preserved as 2°C. Though such adjustments of future climate projections are qualitatively justifiable, quantitatively the linear shifting itself may not be realistic because the climate system is nonlinear in nature.
 Users of this dataset should be aware of this limitation of the downscaled data, particularly when using downscaled scenarios from individual GCMs.